-As time goes on, extend the distance by driving your dog to a hike further away from your home or to visit a family member in another city.
+As time goes on, extend the distance by driving your dog on a hike further away from your home or visiting a family member in another city.
 By doing this they’ll learn that being in a car is a good thing and it leads to fun activities.

-Once they’ve mastered being in a car on shorter trips, a longer trip will be a breeze.
+Once they’ve mastered being in a car on short trips, a long trip will be a breeze!

 Exercise is one of the best ways to assure that your dog is tired and sleepy during a road trip.